← Back to FAQs

 - Forensic Focus Questions—short weekly research prompts that connect real-world science to each case.

-- My Research projects—optional case-specific research topics that go beyond the core assignments, building skills in science, English, and applied critical thinking.
+- My Research Projects—case-specific research topics that go beyond the core assignments, building skills in science, English, and applied critical thinking.

-- My Forensic Lab projects—optional hands-on lab challenges for deeper science application.
+- My Forensic Lab—lab challenges for deeper scientific exploration.